Mont Saint Michel guide France

 Today, access to Mont Saint-Michel is made possible by a modern causeway that ensures safe access for visitors regardless of the tide.

-Mont Saint-Michel attracts millions of visitors from all over the world every year.
+Mont Saint-Michel attracts visitors from all over the world, with around 3 million tourists visiting it every year.

 Visitors can explore the abbey, walk the ramparts, visit the museums and enjoy the panoramic views.
 Various cultural events and exhibitions are also held here during the high season.